How Planting Trees Can Reduce Your Carbon Footprint

 Wondering how?
-Here are just a couple ways in which trees are vital to reducing carbon emissions and so much more.
+Here are just a few ways in which trees can help to flatten carbon emissions:

 Every living thing on Earth is made up of four basic elements: carbon, hydrogen, oxygen and nitrogen.
 Those four elements make up about 96% of your body, and most of a tree's roots, trunk, branches, and leaves.

 While we humans get most of our carbon from food, trees breathe it in (just like we breathe in oxygen).
 But when a tree breathes, it inhales carbon dioxide and exhales oxygen — the exact opposite of humans.
-And as a tree matures, it can consume 48 lbs. of carbon dioxide per year (among other greenhouse gases like ozone), and releases enough oxygen for you to breathe for two years!
+And as a tree matures, it can consume 48 lbs. of carbon dioxide per year (among other greenhouse gases like ozone), and release enough oxygen for you to breathe for 2 years!

-Removing carbon dioxide from the atmosphere and releasing oxygen in its stead also helps limit global warming, providing for a cleaner, healthier climate.
+Trees remove carbon dioxide from the atmosphere and release oxygen in its stead also helps limit global warming, providing for a cleaner, healthier climate.

 By planting trees, you can help clean the air and fight climate change!

-Trees are important in helping to save energy by providing shadein urban environments, as they can lower temperatures in cities bearable.
+Trees are important in helping to save energy by providing shadein urban environments, as they can lower temperatures in cities.
 According the to EPA, the shade from trees, in combination with the water vapor they release, can reduce peak temperatures by as much as 20–45°F (11–25°C) compared to unshaded areas.

 And when shade is cast onto an office building or home, internal temperatures can drop 8–10°F. Some estimates say the shade from a single tree can save the same amount of energy it takes to power 10 room-sized air conditioners for 20 hours a day!

 And a tree's energy saving abilities don't stop during the winter.
 Trees provide important windbreaks around buildings to reduce heat loss by as much as 50%, lowering heating costs and energy consumption — and saving you money!

 This reduction in energy goes a long way when it comes to shrinking your carbon footprint, because over 1/3 of U.S. carbon emissions are caused by the production of electricity.

-Helping to reduce carbon emissions is only one aspect of how trees help improve our lives.
+Helping to reduce and offset carbon emissions is only one aspect of how trees help improve our lives.
 Some of the other benefits of trees are: